2007 Cricket World Cup final: Summary

-This was the first World Cup final to be a repeat – the sides previously met in the 1996 World Cup Final, which Sri Lanka won.
+This was the first World Cup final to be a repeat – the teams previously met in the 1996 World Cup Final, which Sri Lanka won.
 Australia has won every World Cup match against Sri Lanka apart from that loss.
 The match was Sri Lanka's second World Cup final appearance and Australia's sixth, their fourth in a row.

 Both teams remained unchanged from their semi-final matches.
 Australia's captain Ricky Ponting won the toss and elected to bat first.
 However, the start of play was delayed due to rain, and the match was reduced to 38 overs per side.
 Adam Gilchrist's score of 149 – the highest in a World Cup final – helped give Australia an imposing total of 281.

 A large crowd of over 10,000 fans welcome the Australian team on completing the first World Cup hat-trick – Martin Place, Sydney.

 Sri Lankan batsmen Kumar Sangakkara and Sanath Jayasuriya added 116 for the second wicket, before falling with the score at 123 and 145 respectively.
 Despite the regular loss of wickets, Sri Lanka managed to maintain a run rate of over 6 an over.
 Further rain forced the reduction of Sri Lanka's innings to just 36 overs, with the target revised to 269.
 At the culmination of the 33rd over, with Sri Lanka still trailing the adjusted Duckworth-Lewis target by 37 runs, the umpires suspended the game due to bad light.

 While Australia's players began to celebrate their victory (since the minimum 20 overs had been reached), the umpires incorrectly announced that because the match was suspended due to light and not rain, the final three overs would have to be bowled the following day.
 With Sri Lanka needing 61 runs from 18 deliveries, Jayawardene agreed there was no need to return the following day, and instructed his team to resume batting, with Ponting agreeing to bowl only spinners.
 The last three overs were played in almost complete darkness, during which Sri Lanka added nine runs, giving Australia a 53-run victory via the Duckworth–Lewis method.

 The umpires later apologised for their error, and stated that the match should have ended then with Australia winning by 37 runs.